mpv-player/mpv/DOCS/man/en/vf.rst

     and can resync at the exact spot.
 These passes do *not* correspond to pass one and two of the encoding process.
 You must run an extra pass using divtc pass one before the actual encoding throwing the resulting video away.
-Use ``--nosound --ovc=raw -o /dev/null`` to avoid wasting CPU power for this pass.
-You may add something like ``crop=2:2:0:0`` after divtc to speed things up even more.
 Then use divtc pass two for the actual encoding.
 If you use multiple encoder passes, use divtc pass two for all of them.
 The options are: